GODIMONGO/website/web/docs/additional/setting-up-oauth/generic.md

 Pocket-ID: <a href="/oauth2/pocket-id.yml" download>Download <code>pocket-id.yml</code> ➚</a>\
 Authentik: <a href="/oauth2/authentik.yml" download>Download <code>authentik.yml</code> ➚</a>

+Both presets import the user's profile picture from the provider's `picture` claim.
+Pocket-ID always sends one.
+Authentik only does from version 2026.8 onwards, and on 2026.8.0 specifically the generated fallback avatars come back as a `data:` URI the panel won't fetch, so avatars there need a patched 2026.8.

 If your provider isn't listed here, you may have to follow the steps below to adapt to your setup.

 ### Find the required identifiers